VuokkoH/markdown-cv/index.md

 ## Current position
 `03/2016 – `
-Doctoral candidate, Digital Geography Lab, University of Helsinki, Finland.
+**Doctoral candidate**, Digital Geography Lab, University of Helsinki, Finland.

 ## Other education and expertise